dlove-1195/Legend-of-Zelda-2D/README.md

 * After purchasing other weapon, press "I" to switch to Inventory room
 * In the Inventory room, the weapons that being purchased will appear in the rectangle box on the top.
 Use "Up Arrow", "Down Arrow", "Left Arrow", or "Right Arrow" to traverse the weapon.
 Press "Enter" to select the weapon.
 Link can only select on per time, the selected item will appear in "item B" box.
 * Press "R" to switch back to Play room from Inventory room, press "2" to use the selected weapon from Inventory room
+* Press "Q" to switch back to the Start State
 * Press "P" to pause the game from Play State
 * Switch to Win State once Link collects three TriForce Pieces
 * Switch to Lose State once Link drop all his blood